 - SOA & Web Services Platforms are typical Service Oriented Architecture solutions, API governance, memory grid and cache solutions, and Business Process Management (BPM) solutions.

 - Backend Application Services represents a wide range of application services and data management solutions.
-This includes everything from ETL processes, to FTP file transfers, batch processing, data replication processes, directory services (AD), identity management, authorization and entitlement services.
+This includes everything from ETL processes, to FTP file transfers, batch processing, data replication processes, directory services (AD), identity management, authorization and entitlement services; and infrastructure services such as DHCP, DNS.

 IT Supply Chain Tools: